NUbots/NULearning/cpp/moderncpp.md

 A& operator=(A&& other) = delete;
 ```

+## r and l values

+A l-value is a reference that references a value bound to a variable.
+In
+the function this is a single ampersand `&`.

+A r-value is a reference that is not bound to a variable. r-values are
+temporary and thus the ownership of the value is yielded to the function
+it is passed to.
+In the function this is a double ampersand `&&`.

+A l-value can be converted to an r-value by using `std::move`.

 ## Smart Pointers

 To manage memory and ownership we use smart pointers.
 Smart pointers